JASIM16027/Kubernetes-notes/Kubernetes Namespace Overview.md

 **Breakdown:**

-- **apiVersion**: Specifies the version of the Kubernetes API you’re using for the Deployment.
+- **apiVersion**: Specifies the version of the Kubernetes API we’re using for the Deployment.
 Here it is `apps/v1`.
 - **kind**: The type of Kubernetes resource.
 Here it is `Deployment`.
 - **metadata**:
   - **name**: The name of the Deployment.